«The last duel»: women who dared to denounce rapes in the Middle Ages risking their lives

 The real Marguerite was clearly an extraordinary woman.

-Her story reminds us of those of thousands of other victim-survivors who chose not to remain silent despite the high stakes at stake in the Middle Ages.
+Their story reminds us of thousands of other victim-survivors who chose not to remain silent despite the high stakes at stake in the Middle Ages.

 The women faced repeated trauma, humiliation, public shame, and severe punishment.